2020 Florida Amendment 2

 2020 Florida Amendment 2 was an amendment to the Constitution of Florida that passed on November 3, 2020, via a statewide referendum concurrent with other elections.
 The amendment sets to increase the state's hourly minimum wage to $15 by 2026.
 According to Florida law, amendments to the state constitution requires 60% of the popular vote to pass.

+Ballot summary

+The amendment's ballot summary read as follows:Raises minimum wage to $10.00 per hour effective September 30th, 2021.
+Each September 30th thereafter, minimum wage shall increase by $1.00 per hour until the minimum wage reaches $15.00 per hour on September 30th, 2026.
+From that point forward, future minimum wage increases shall revert to being adjusted annually for inflation starting September 30th, 2027.

+Polling

+A 60% supermajority vote is required for the amendment to be approved.